 return <div>{message}</div>;

-hook runs the side-effect after initial rendering, and on later renderings only if the name
+}name prop is mentioned in the dependencies argument of useEffect(..., [name]). useEffect() hook runs the side-effect after initial rendering, and on later renderings only if the name value changes.

 // First render